 Response

-DEQ agrees that the proposed rules should apply to all HAPs likely to be emitted by CAGMs, and has expanded the list of HAPs regulated by the proposed rules to add selenium.
+DEQ agrees that the proposed rules should apply to all HAPs likely to be emitted by CAGMs in amounts that could endanger public health, and has expanded the list of HAPs regulated by the proposed rules to add selenium.
 Selenium has been detected in the air near Bullseye at concentrations close to health screening levels.
 The proposed rules prohibit the use of the listed HAPs in uncontrolled furnaces after the applicable compliance dates.
+If future data shows that other glass-making materials are likely to pose a health risk, DEQ could add those materials to the list of regulated glass-making HAPs at that time.

 Comment: All glass factories